shopware/shopware/src/Docs/_new/2-platform/4-extending-the-platform/1-plugins/010-plugin-quick-start.md

 the actual route to access the controller.

 Additional to that, the Shopware platform needs to learn where to search for your controller in the first place.
-This is done by adding a `routes.xml` file into the `Resources` directory.
+This is done by adding a `routes.xml` file into a `Resources/config/` directory.
-The naming is not only suggested, it is highly recommended here.
+The naming for the directory is not only suggested, it is highly recommended here.
-With this way, the Shopware platform finds the `routes.xml` automatically, just like the `config.xml`.
+With this way, the Shopware platform finds the `routes.xml` automatically.
-This is done by looking for any .xml file, whose path contains `routes`, so the path `routes/foo.xml` would also work.
+This is done by looking for any .xml file, whose path contains `routes`, so the path `Resources/config/routes/example.xml` would also work.

 The XML file then simply points to the directory containing your controller, in this example it would be `Controller`.